 NBA Playoffs: Bucks' Giannis Antetokounmpo Pre-Game Outfit Before Nets Game

-Giannis Antetokounmpo and the Milwaukee Bucks are in Brooklyn, New York, at Barclays Center for Game 1 against the Nets.
+The Milwaukee Bucks will look to avoid falling into an 0-3 hole when they play Game 3 against the Brooklyn Nets on Thursday.

-Before the game, the Bucks posted Antetokounmpo's pre-game outfit, and the video can be seen in a Tweet below from the official Twitter account of the Bucks.
+The two teams played in Brooklyn for the first two games, and the Nets won with ease in both contests.

-The first game of the series will tip-off at 7:30 Eastern Time on TNT.
+Before the game, the Bucks shared a clip of multiple players pre-game outfits, including Giannis Antetokounmpo, and the post can be seen below from their Twitter account.

 Related stories on NBA basketball